Accessing Kartchner Caverns

 Motorized scooters are allowed on tours but due to the dimensions of the trails, some limitations exist.
 Scooters should have a width of 30” or less and a total length of 40” or less.
 If your scooter exceeds these dimensions, refer to the “Wheelchair Loans” section below.
 Motorized scooters should be electrically powered and have a closed cell battery.
 Scooters should have functioning brakes capable of parking on an incline/decline.
 Ramps exist at all access points to the tram and the first car of each tram is designed to allow an individual to drive onto the car and remain on the scooter during the tram ride.
 Ambulatory visitors that wish to store their scooter on the car and ride on the seat may do so as well.

 If your personal wheelchair/scooter exceeds the recommended dimensions but you are able to use a wheelchair of these dimensions, manual wheelchairs are available for loan at the Discovery Center.
 An ID (driver's license, state ID card etc.) will be required to borrow a wheelchair.
 The ID will be retained at the front desk until the chair is returned.
 It is suggested that a designated person accompany each visitor in a scooter or wheelchair to assist or push if needed.
 Please remember that no additional items such as bags, purses, packs or bottled water, will be allowed on tours unless they have been approved for specific medical purposes at the front desk.

-Certified assist animals meeting the American with Disabilities Act standards and are wearing the appropriate identifying items are allowed inside buildings and on cave tours.
-(Animals used for comfort or companionship are not allowed in buildings or on cave tours.)
-All owners are responsible for the actions of their assist animals and should consider the effect that darkness, enclosed spaces, warm temperatures and humidity may have on their assist animals when going on tour.
+Service animals meeting the American with Disabilities Act standards are allowed inside buildings and on cave tours.
+All owners are responsible for the actions of their service animals and should consider the effect that darkness, enclosed spaces, warm temperatures and humidity may have on their service animals when going on tour.